What is my deadline to apply to YoungArts?

 *For further information on the U.S. Presidential Scholar Program including application guidelines, academic requirements, etc., please visit their website (http://www2.ed.gov/programs/psp).

-Is it possible to be a winner in more than one discipline or more than category?
+Is it possible to be a winner in more than one discipline or more than one category?

-Yes.
-If you are chosen as a national winner in more than one category, and you are invited to YoungArts Week, you will be asked to choose one category to participate in during YoungArts Week.
-YoungArts will recognize you in all categories for which you were selected as a national winner.
+If you are chosen as a National Winner in more than one discipline or category, and you are invited to a YoungArts Program, you will be asked to choose one to participate in during that program.
+YoungArts will recognize you in all disciplines and categories for which you were selected as a National Winner.

-Once you have selected your category for YoungArts Week, you will be honored in the other category with a “Finalist Award” and receive a monetary award in the amount of $500.
+If you were selected to attend the YoungArts Week program in more than one discipline or category, once you have selected your discipline or category, you will be honored in the other discipline or category with a “Finalist Award” and will receive a monetary award in the amount of $500.